rfmurray/nn-reading/readme.md

 We'll meet on Fridays, 11:00-12:00 via Zoom.
 Connection details will be sent by email.
+Write to Richard Murray (rfm@yorku.ca) to have your name added to the mailing list.

 ### Meeting schedule